sunrise828/node-express-mysql-api/README.md

 #### Create .env File
 You will find a example.env file in the home directory.
 Paste the contents of that into a file named .env in the same directory.
 Fill in the variables to fit your application
+Also you have to input your social screct key for social login on /config folder.

 ### Configuration of Database
 All tables are created when you run project firstly.